MProx/Sphero_mini/README.md

 * Sometimes, the bluetooth module fails to connect.
 If this happens, try again.
 If it keeps failing, double-check your MAC address.
 * If it still fails, try connecting the sphero to USB power briefly and then disconnecting.
 This resets the microcontroller.
 * If it keeps failing after that, try re-booting your computer.
 I find that, expecially after terminating a script with a keyboard interrupt (ctrl+C), the bluetooth module may struggle to reconnect afterwards
 * The notifications (messages returned from the sphero to the client) are a little experimental right now.
 Messages may not come through, or may not come through immediately.
 Do not rely on things like command acknowledgements, battery voltage reporting, etc.
-* I recently fixed a bug that caused notifications (battery voltage, etc) to fail unless the sphero had been connected to the Edu app after the last reset.
-If you are still having issues with the notifications, please contact me.

 ## Usage:
 The class methods are well commented, so for usage of each, see sphero_mini.py.